swix/swix.github.com/index.md

 ##Brand Resources
 **GET /api/v1/brand/**

+*returns*

-*returns* - All data pertaining to any brands associated with your account.
+All the brands associated with your account.
 From here you will be able to get the necessary id's required to use the API calls listed below.
 Including brand id, event id, and pod id.

 **GET /api/v1/brand/{brand_id}/**

+*returns*

+Status Code 200 and the brand specified in {brand_id}.
+Status Code 410 if the brand does not exist

 ##Event Resource
 **GET /api/v1/brand/{brand_id}/event/**

+Status Code 200 and the brand specified in {brand_id}.
+Status Code 410 if the brand does not exist

 **GET /api/v1/brand/{brand_id}/event/{event_id}/**

+Status Code 200 and the brand specified in {brand_id}.
+Status Code 410 if the brand does not exist

 ##Pod Resource
 **GET /api/v1/brand/{brand_id}/pod/**

+Status Code 200 and the brand specified in {brand_id}.
+Status Code 410 if the brand does not exist

 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/**

+Status Code 200 and the brand specified in {brand_id}.
+Status Code 410 if the brand does not exist

 ##Series Data Resource
 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/seriesdata/**